- The “connects to Wi-Fi but has no Internet connection” issue could be due to wrong MacBook system settings or the router glitches.

 9. Clean up usernames and profiles

-Sometimes user profile data could prevent the internet from working.
+Sometimes, user profile data could cause your MacBook to connect to Wi-Fi but have no Internet connection.
 Remove profiles and check if Wi-Fi starts working on Mac.

 - Open System Preferences.